-- Numerator total number of triple zero calls received by the ambulance service in a given financial year - Denominator number of triple zero calls answered in equal or less than 10 seconds
+- Numerator total number of triple zero (000) calls received by the ambulance service in a given financial year - Denominator number of triple zero (000) calls answered in equal or less than 10 seconds

-Data source Consolidated Returns, Council of Ambulance Authorities (CAA)

-Institutional environment The CAA is the peak body representing the principal statutory providers of ambulance services in Australia.
+The CAA is the peak body representing the principal statutory providers of ambulance services in Australia.

 The CAA collects administrative data annually from all statutory ambulance services, using the same core questionnaire and instructions - the CAA Consolidated Returns.

 The ambulance service organisations send their data to the CAA.
 The CAA then collates all data to be provided to the Productivity Commission for use in the RoGS.

-Relevance The indicator is available for all statutory ambulance services in Australia, by State and Territory.
+The indicator is available for all statutory ambulance services in Australia, by State and Territory.

 The CAA Consolidated Returns collects data for each of segments - total number of 000 calls and number of calls answered in equal or less that 10 seconds.

-The triple zero call answer time of the ambulance service represents one aspect of effectiveness - indicating access of the population to the essential/lifesaving government services.
-Timeliness The Triple zero call answer time data are published annually for the latest financial year preceding the January release of each RoGS.
-Accuracy The CAA Consolidated Returns compile administrative data from all statutory providers of ambulance services in Australia.
+The triple zero (000) call answer time of the ambulance service represents one aspect of effectiveness - indicating access of the population to the essential/lifesaving government services.

+The Triple zero (000) call answer time data are published annually for the latest financial year preceding the January release of each RoGS.

+The CAA Consolidated Returns compile administrative data from all statutory providers of ambulance services in Australia.

 They are collected according to agreed definitions provided in the CAA data dictionary.

-Coherence All data (numerators and denominators) are sourced from the CAA Consolidated Returns.
+All data (numerators and denominators) are sourced from the CAA Consolidated Returns.

 Estimates from the CAA Consolidated Returns are comparable over time and between jurisdictions, subject to caveats provided by services.

 The collection, instructions, definitions and analysis are prepared and overseen by the CAA and are the same for all state and territory services.

-Accessibility The Triple zero call answer time data are made publicly available annually as part of the CAA Annual Report on the CAA website (www.caa.net.au).
+The Triple zero (000) call answer time data are made publicly available annually as part of the CAA Annual Report on the CAA website (www.caa.net.au).

-Interpretability The Triple zero call answer time data are publicly available including definitions of the collected data.
+The Triple zero (000) call answer time data are publicly available including definitions of the collected data.

-Key data gaps/issues The Steering Committee notes that data sourced from Telstra may include additional time as the Emergency Call Person (Telstra) ensures the call has been answered which may involve some three way conversation.
+The Steering Committee notes that data sourced from Telstra may include additional time as the Emergency Call Person (Telstra) ensures the call has been answered which may involve some three way conversation.
 Some services subtract a fixed time from the Telstra reported times to allow for the time after the call is answered until the Telstra agent disconnects from the call.